 Yes.
 Behind the federal government, universities are the second leading sponsor of the academic research and development (R&D) that take place on their campuses.
-Federal data show that colleges and universities pay for 25 percent of total academic R&D expenditures from their own funds.
-This university contribution amounted to \$27.7 billion in FY23, including \$6.8 billion in unreimbursed F&A costs.
-These institutional commitments to academic R&D significantly exceed the combined total of all other non-federal sources of support for academic R&D: state and local government (5 percent), industry [businesses] (6 percent), and foundation [other non-profit organizations] (6 percent) support in FY23.
-Federal spending on higher education R&D was almost \$60 billion in FY23, or 55 percent of all funding for academic R&D (See figures 1-2).
-While universities contribute significantly to the costs of research, their available resources continue to be stretched thin.
+Federal data show that colleges and universities pay for more than 25 percent of total academic R&D funding from their own funds.
+This university contribution amounted to \$22 billion in FY20, including \$5.7 billion in unreimbursed F&A costs.
+These institutional commitments to academic R&D significantly exceed the combined total of all other non-federal sources of support for academic R&D: state and local government (5 percent), industry (6 percent), and foundation (7 percent) support in FY20 and other non-federal sources provided 3 percent in FY20.
+Federal spending on higher education R&D has lacked significant investment and was just over \$46.2 billion in FY20, or 54 percent of all funding for academic R&D (See figures 1-2).i While universities contribute significantly to the costs of research, these institutions continue to be stretched thin.
 State support for public universities has declined greatly over the past 20 years and, in many cases, universities are educating more students.
 The notion that universities should cover even more of the expense of conducting research for the federal government is not realistic.